kevincure/ModernPapers/README.md

-# ModernPapers, Kevin Bryan, August 2025, MIT Licenes
+# ModernPapers, Kevin Bryan, August 2025, MIT License

 Reading PDFs sucks.
 Reading static documents sucked.
 Reading documents you have to Ctrl-F to look things up sucks.
-But all of our research, especially old research, is in thse pdfs.
-Here's a one file html, using only free tier LLM access, that 1) rips your pdf or latex+bib articles into a standard XML format, 2) creates a clean frontend to display this to readers, 3) uses AI to provide a "short summary" for layman readers, 4) includes a more complex AI to query the document with high quality, quickly, and a clean UI.
+But all of our research, especially old research, is in these pdfs.
+Here's a one file html, using only free tier LLM access, that 1) rips your pdf or latex+bib articles into a standard XML format, 2) creates a clean frontend to display this to readers, 3) uses AI to provide a "short summary" for lay readers, 4) includes a more complex AI to query the document with high quality, quickly, and a clean UI.
 And it's free, even the AI.

 You can find examples at https://kevinbryanecon.com/ModernPapers/?data=BryanHoffmanSariri2025/paper.xml and https://kevinbryanecon.com/ModernPapers/?data=BryanGuzman2023/paper.xml.
 Without the url query, you'll go to a paper upload mode.
 Once in a while there is an XML error you may have to clean up.
 The only other thing you have to do is to put the xml in a folder, add the figures (generally named fig_1.png, fig_2.png, etc.) to the folder, and you are live!